 “There is also a relationship between mental predisposition and facts.
 Given that Haitians strongly believed in the effects of traditional medicine, this mental disposition, considered outside of the healing virtues that plants actually have, still positively impacted the expected results,” he explained.

 Perspective of health experts

-Haiti has one of the poorest health care systems in the world.
+Haiti has one of the poorest healthcare systems in the world.
 Despite the efforts made in recent years, there is no significant improvement in health indicators.
 Health coverage remains inadequate and inaccessible to low-income citizens which account for nearly 8 million of the population, according to data from the United Nations Development Program.
-Data given at the beginning of the article on the number of doctors available to the Haitian population illustrate this reality.
+Data given at the beginning of the article on the number of doctors available to the Haitian population illustrates this reality.

 “Indeed, the Haitian state had acquired medical equipment to strengthen the medical system during the illness.
 But the country is so gangrenous with problems that it will be difficult to assess and really see the impact of these efforts,” said Lauré Adrien.

-That said, the MSPP Director General believes that Haitian leaders are incapable of changing for the best what they have learned in any area.
+That said, the MSPP Director General believes that Haitian leaders are incapable of reinforcing what they have learned in any area.

 “The issue of health in Haiti is complex, it must be placed in the context of the country’s overall development,” he said.

 Dr. Santiago Lunick agrees.
 According to him, the governance of Haiti greatly impacts the various institutions of the country.